Te Whanganui-a-Tara, Aotearoa

 Living in Wellington is not cheap.
 Last time I returned here in 2016, after a few years back in London, I was shocked by how much more expensive food had become.

-As in many places, the pandemic – along with supply interruptions and spiralling inflation – have kept prices rising.
+As in many places, the pandemic – along with supply interruptions and spiraling inflation – have kept prices rising.
 Housing costs have rocketed, although there are signs that this is reversing.
-One positive note is that there’s a shortage of labour and skills in many industries, so for anyone seeking work, there are more opportunities than usual at the time of writing.
+One positive note is that there’s a shortage of labor and skills in many industries, so for anyone seeking work, there are more opportunities than usual at the time of writing.